jhia-projects/bayesian_forecasting/README.md

 # Bayesian approach to forecasting revenues
 This project was completed in conjunction with my masters' in applied  statistics.
+The project involved using movie revenues in the UK and US to forecast 1st-week revenue performance in each country, using a Bayesian hierarchical model.
+I evaluated the forecasting performance against other vanilla ML methods (e.g. random forests, single-layer neural network).
+I used the JAGS implementation of MCMC and other standard R packages for the ML approaches.

 Here is the abstract:

 How will a new product perform in a new market?
 This is a core concern for commercial firms as information on this will affect product and marketing strategy, amongst other decisions.